special correspondent of the magazine «FUTURUM»,

 The world of science and technology brings us news that are nothing but pleasant every day.
 Cold fusion and victory over cancer, new materials of which the world had never heard and new products that will protect us from the harmful anthropogenic influence are brought into the reality.
 The Editorial Office introduces a new section with the help of this material, that will be maintained by our correspondent Vasyl Hulyi.
 Material, which is interesting from the point of view of progress, creativity and faith in bright future of mankind, shall be included and analysed.

-The laboratories of the Research Institute for Technological Advancement, located in several countries of the European Union and included in the TORtec Group, which deals with high technology in the field of grinding materials, announced the creation of a number of technologies for nanostructuring of metal oxides, intermetallic compounds and mixtures based on them.
+The laboratories of the Research Institute for Technological Advancement, which deals with high technology in the field of grinding materials, announced the creation of a number of technologies for nanostructuring of metal oxides, intermetallic compounds and mixtures based on them.
 The materials obtained by grinding and activation at the “TORNADO” installations, specifically developed for such purpose at the Institute, showed new physical and chemical properties.
 New materials were found and produced as well.

 During the entire year of 2015, industrial tests of a prototype installation “TORNADO” were carried out at the experimental site in Prague, a kind of an air-jet mill, which has no rubbing parts.
 Grinding of any material occurs at the processing chamber, where as if compressed in a confined space, several tornadoes oppositely directed to each other are formed from a stream of air under pressure.
 The input material, entering into such processing chamber, by the way, very small in size, is broken into particles with great speed.
 On the way out, the particles are already activated, with given size of particles in cyclones, which also serve as catchers and micro classifiers.
 Moreover, the installation does not only grinds, but through adjustment of the resonance produces the required dimensions of the grinding, or optionally grinds multi-materials (blends, composites, rocks), making it possible to separate materials by size, density, weight or to enrich the ore, providing the necessary composition.